 Read in: 4 minutes

 What’s the most depressing question you can ask a college student?
 Here it is:

 Seriously, you can make them go from perfect mood to major headache in a few seconds with this.
 With the number of options exploding more and more and more, how the hell are we supposed to know what to do?

 Back when my Dad went to college, you had a choice of a dozen subjects, mostly the ones you had in school, and then a few dozen variations and sub-topics of those initial ones.
 Today you can go to college for becoming a make-up artist, an animation graphics expert or even a chef.
 And that doesn’t even begin to describe the explosion of professions you can choose from after you graduate.

 But Andrew Yang isn’t worried about that.
 He’s worried about how we deal with this paradox of choice – by defaulting to a very slim set of professional services, especially among the most elite schools.

-Here are 3 lessons from his book to show you where Harvard, Princeton and Yale graduates mess up big time:
+Here are 3 lessons from Smart People Should Build Things to show you where Harvard, Princeton and Yale graduates mess up big time:

 - Half of all elite college graduates land in finance, law or consulting.

 - After beginning your career in such firms, you’ll be tied down by golden handcuffs.

 - None of these companies drive the economy forward, startups do.